ppy/osu-wiki/wiki/Ranking_Criteria/osu!taiko/en.md

 ## Difficulty-specific

-**Rhythm related guidelines and rules apply to approximately 180 BPM maps.** If your song is drastically faster or slower, some variables might be different.
-Apply reasonable judgment in these cases.
+Difficulty-specific rules and guidelines do only apply to the difficulty level they are listed for and therefore do _not apply to **every** osu!taiko difficulty_.
+Rhythm related rules and guidelines apply to approximately 180 BPM beatmaps.
+If your song is drastically faster or slower, some variables might be different.
+Apply reasonable judgement in these cases.

-If the beatmap follows a double or halved BPM style, Slider Velocity and all snapping variables in this ruleset need to be adjusted respectively.

 <!-- markdownlint-disable MD045 -->
 ### ![](/wiki/shared/diff/easy-t.png) Kantan